MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible:

-- Use QR or circular code anchors instead of holographic anchors
+- Use QR or circular code anchors instead of holographic anchors.
+The overall order of accuracy for the different kinds of anchors from most to least precise are: f you have a choice in the type of anchor that you're placing the anchor types from most to least accurate are:

+    1. QR code anchor

+    2. Circular code anchor

+    3. Holographic anchor

 - Place holograms close to the anchor (not more than 3 meters away)